-Tutors and industry contacts
+Lecturers and industry contacts

-Your tutors and industry professionals will also be important contacts and sources of support and guidance during your time with us.
+Your lecturers and visiting industry professionals will also be important contacts and sources of support and guidance during your time with us.
 Providing you with regular feedback on your progress, they will teach and guide you towards achieving the vocational and professional goals you identify and will also provide information about careers and degree courses.

 Careers and university advice